COVID-19 managed isolation in New Zealand: 2020

 At the daily 1 pm press conference on 9 April 2020, Ardern announced that those boarding flights after midnight that day would have to go into managed isolation provided by the government.
 She explained that government had been considering this measure for some time, but there simply was not the capacity to introduce these measures any earlier as almost 40,000 New Zealanders had returned since 20 March, a number larger than all the country's hotel rooms.
 Part of the announcement was that the government would use up to 18 hotels, but this was soon increased to 26 by early July and 32 by early August.

 Three representatives of the Defence Force, Corrections, and Police undertook a review of the managed isolation system at the end of June.
 They found that little pre-planning had been done, with a Managed Isolation and Quarantine (MIQ) unit created as part of the COVID-19 All-of-Government Response Group on 20 March, without a lead agency assigned to have ultimate responsibility.
 For example, agencies involved prescribed different policies for personal protective gear for their staff.
 There was little government oversight of arriving passengers when they transferred through the arrival halls, with a risk of travellers meeting their family or even absconding.
 Some travellers found out that there is mandatory quarantine in New Zealand after they had cleared customs.
 There was initially little coordination with airlines, with passenger manifests provided only hours before planes arrived in New Zealand; this sometimes put strains on logistics, with last-minute decisions which hotel passengers would be sent to.
 The compulsory second test did sometimes not arrive in a timely manner, which meant that rooms did not become available, hindering planning for accommodating new guests.

 In mid-June, Air Commodore Darryn Webb and Housing Minister Megan Woods were given joint responsibility for overseeing isolation and quarantine facilities.
 Woods and Webb announced a number of operational changes two days after the review was received.

 On 14 July 2020, the Ministry of Business, Innovation and Employment (MBIE) assumed responsibility for running the country's Managed Isolation and Quarantine (MIQ) system.

 From 5 October, anyone entering New Zealand was required to book a place at a MIQ facility using the Government's online Managed Isolation Allocation System.
 On the day of its launch, Stuff reported that the Managed Isolation Allocation System's website had collapsed with numerous people reporting trouble making bookings.
-From 12 am on 5 November, anyone entering New Zealand was legally required to show a voucher proving that they have secured a place in an MIQ facility before flying.
+From 12 am on 5 November, anyone entering New Zealand was legally required to show a voucher proving that they had secured a place in an MIQ facility before flying.